Stochastic Galerkin Method and Hierarchical Preconditioning for PDE-constrained Optimization: Numerical experiments

 The time-dependent experiments establish that the proposed all-at-once preconditioner maintains robust performance across a wide range of problem parameters and discretization levels.
 Four key findings emerge from these results.
-First, regarding \textit{near mesh-independence}, iteration growth remains sub-linear with spatial refinement (Table~\ref{tab: parabolic mesh}), consistent with the spectral bounds derived in Section~4.
-Second, concerning \textit{parameter robustness}, the hGS method adapts automatically to varying $\beta$ (Table~\ref{tab: parabolic beta}) and $\sigma_\Bbbk$ (Table~\ref{tab: parabolic CoV}) without manual tuning, demonstrating the preconditioner's insensitivity to problem-specific parameters.
-Third, in terms of \textit{scalability}, the preconditioner handles systems with over 12.5 million DoF (Table~\ref{tab: parabolic Nt}) and high stochastic dimensions (Table~\ref{tab: parabolic KLP}) efficiently, validating the computational feasibility for large-scale applications.
-Fourth, regarding \textit{truncation efficiency}, the $n_\tau=m_\xi+1$ strategy consistently delivers performance comparable to the full expansion at significantly reduced cost, validating the theoretical analysis in Section~4.
-These results demonstrate that the hierarchical preconditioning framework extends seamlessly from steady-state to time-dependent problems, providing a practical and theoretically-grounded solution for large-scale stochastic optimal control.
+First, regarding \textit{near mesh-independence}, iteration growth remains sub-linear with spatial refinement (Table~\ref{tab: parabolic mesh}), consistent with the spectral bounds derived in Section~\ref{sec: spectral analysis}.
+Second, concerning \textit{parameter robustness}, the hGS method adapts automatically to varying $\beta$ (Table~\ref{tab: parabolic beta}) and $\sigma_\Bbbk$ (Table~\ref{tab: parabolic CoV}) without manual tuning.
+Third, regarding \textit{truncation efficiency}, the $n_\tau=m_\xi+1$ strategy consistently delivers performance comparable to the full expansion at significantly reduced cost.
+These results demonstrate that the hierarchical preconditioning framework extends seamlessly from steady-state to time-dependent problems, providing a practical and theoretically-grounded solution for large-scale stochastic optimal control problems.